johnwalked/johnwalked/README.md

-Hi I'm Johnnes from Ethiopia, trying to be a developer!
+Hi I'm Johannes from Ethiopia, trying to be a developer!